Kibs-Neville/potato-disease-classification-cnn/README.md

 * Defining a CNN model architecture with TensorFlow/Keras
 * Training for a configurable number of epochs
 * Evaluating accuracy and loss on a test set
-* Saving the trained model as a .h5 file

 **Model Highlights:**